BLOG

 What information should be included in the disclosure?

 Clearly say that you will do a background check.
 Explain its purpose, like for employment.
-Make sure to get the candidate’s consent.
+Make sure to get the candidate’s acknowledgment.

 What happens if I fail to comply with FCRA guidelines?